dev-pasa/kMeansClustering/README.md

 I built a basic model that usese in-built package in R and test the algorithm on the Cereals dataset.

 ## Steps to run the script
-- Download R-server and R-Studio.
+- Download and install R-server and R-Studio.
 - Clone the repo
 - Set the path of the cereals file in the read.CSV
+- Run the applicaton on R-Studio